ent/ent/doc/md/schema-fields.md

 ## Additional Struct Fields

-By default, `entc` generates the entity model with fields that are configured in the `schema.Fields` method.
+By default, `ent` generates the entity model with fields that are configured in the `schema.Fields` method.
 For example, given this schema configuration:

 ```go